 4. Cross-examination: 2 minutes

-The second constructive speeches may consist of both constructive material and rebuttal material.
-Debaters should not raise new arguments during final rebuttals.
-Both sides will receive five minutes of prep time which can be used when desired between speeches.
+The constructive speeches may consist of both constructive material and rebuttal material.
+Each debater should not raise new arguments after their constructive speech.
+Both sides will receive five minutes of prep time, which can be used when desired between speeches.
 Notice that, unlike some other formats, in this format the negative side gets the last speech.
 Download a reference sheet with time limits and additional information about the tasks of each speech.

 To learn more, we encourage you to watch our five-minute video by Dr. Ben Voth, Coolidge Debate Fellow, explaining this format.